Citadel of Qaitbay: Approach of the Ottoman threat

 El-Ghouri went to the Citadel of Qaitbay where he watched some manoeuvres and military training on the defensive weapons of the Citadel of that era.
 When he felt the approach of the Ottoman threat, he issued a military decree to forbid weapons to be taken out of the Citadel, he even announced that the death penalty would be the punishment to those who try to steal anything from the Citadel, and he ordered the inscription of this decree on a marble slate fixed to the door leading the court.
 It says: b-ismi-llāhi r-raḥmāni r-raḥīmi بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْمِ "In the name of God, the Most Gracious, the Most Merciful".

 "A decree by the order of our master, the noble rank, King Al-Ashraf Abou El-Naser Qansoh El-Ghoury, May God eternalise his reign, that no body should take Makahel weapon, gun powder, tools, or any other thing from the noble tower in Alexandria: and any one of the tower party, whether Mameluke, Slaves or Zarad Kashia, who breaks this (decree) and leaves the tower with something will be hanged at the gate of the tower, deserving the curse of God."
 Dated Rabei Alawal 907 H.

 After the Ottoman Turks had conquered Egypt, even they cared for this unique Citadel.
 They used it for shelter, as they had done with the Citadel of Saladin in Cairo and the Citadels of Damietta, Rosetta, Al Borollos and El-Arish.
 They kept it in good condition and stationed it with infantry, artillery, a company of drummers and trumpeters, masons and carpenters.

 The Ottoman threat recedes

 The citadel in the 1780s, by Louis-François Cassas.

 As the Ottoman military became weak, the Citadel began to lose its military importance.
-In 1798 AD, during the French expedition of Egypt, it fell into the hands of the French troops, mainly because of the weakness of the Citadel garrison, and the power of the French modern weapons at that time.
+In 1798 AD, during the French invasion of Egypt, it fell into the hands of the French troops, mainly because of the weakness of the Citadel garrison, and the power of the French modern weapons at that time.
 Inside, the French found some crusader weapons, which dated back to the campaign of Louis IX.
 These may have been spoils from the Battle of Al Mansurah.